Production Deployment Checklist

 -

-Uptime monitoring - Monitor service availability
+Uptime monitoring - Monitor availability

-- Use UptimeRobot, Pingdom, or similar
+- Use UptimeRobot, Pingdom, Better Stack, or similar

-- Alert on downtime immediately
+/healthendpoint every 1-5 minutes - Alert on downtime immediately

 Logging